 Engineering Projects in Community Service (EPICS)

-The Engineering Projects in Community Service program, known as EPICS, is a national award-winning social entrepreneurship program.
-Teams design, build and deploy systems to solve engineering-based problems for charities, schools and other not-for-profit organizations.
+The Engineering Projects in Community Service program, or EPICS, is a national social entrepreneurship program where teams design, build and deploy systems to solve engineering problems for community organizations and nonprofits.

 Robotics and autonomous systems

-To keep up with today’s high-tech demands, advanced factories are using robotic platforms and autonomous systems that are capable of carrying out a set of complex tasks at high speeds and in dangerous environments.
+To meet high tech demands, advanced factories use robotic platforms and autonomous systems that perform complex tasks at high speeds in dangerous environments, improving efficiency, safety and consistency in manufacturing operations.

 Interdisciplinary projects